NetRun Help

 "Download this file as a .tar archive".
 In no particular order,

-the routines are:
+the functions are:

-- int read_input(void);
+- long read_input(void);

 integer.